ansforge/essais-cliniques/input/pagecontent/index.md

 <p style="padding: 5px; border-radius: 5px; border: 2px solid maroon; background: #ffffe6; width: 65%">
 <b>Brief description of this Implementation Guide</b><br>
-As part of the "Innovation santé 2030" plan, a new information system is going to be created to list clinical trials in France.
-The aim is to provide the general public with access to all authorized clinical trials, whether ongoing or planned, in order to help recruitment and promote awareness of clinical trials.
-For more information, click <a href="https://esante.gouv.fr/espace-presse/mise-en-oeuvre-dune-base-nationale-des-essais-cliniques">here</a>.
-The aim of this implementation guide is to define the specifications of the REST API (FHIR), enabling to query the database listing clinical trials.
+ECLAIRE is a copy of an existing information system for the management of clinical trials in France which will provide an API open to all actors of the health research ecosystem.
+The aim is to open access to an up-to-date database on clinical trials, in order to help recruitment into open trials in France and to promote awareness on the subject matter.
+A more detailed press article is available <a href="https://esante.gouv.fr/espace-presse/mise-en-oeuvre-dune-base-nationale-des-essais-cliniques">here</a>.
+This implementation guide seeks to define the specifications of the REST API (Representational State Transfer Application Program Interface) FHIR, enabling to query the database listing clinical trials.
 </p>

 ### Contexte